The Critical Poetics International Summer School

-Our partner, Nottingham Contemporary, has been described as ‘the most inspiring gallery in the UK’ (Guardian), with exhibitions, events, learning programmes and research offering extraordinary perspectives on today’s society.
+Nottingham Contemporary, has been described as ‘the most inspiring gallery in the UK’ (Guardian), with exhibitions, events, learning programmes and research offering extraordinary perspectives on today’s society.
 Nottingham Contemporary’s programme of events asks: How does research and practice intertwine in the cultural sector?
 And what does research look like when speaking from the site of practice?
 To find out more, please click here.

 Curated & Created helps students and staff at Nottingham Trent University and the local community get enjoyment, inspiration and intellectual stimulation from all of the university’s exciting cultural and creative activities.
 From Bonington Gallery to Metronome and University Hall to their brand new reading and writing project ‘WRAP’, their programme is dazzlingly diverse.
 Whether you see yourself getting creative or simply appreciating what’s being produced, Curated & Created is where it all begins.
 To find out more, please click here.